 If the school district utilizes a Type E school bus, please verify the district completed a cost analysis required by 20-10-148, MCA.
 There is no standardized or required format for the cost analysis.
+The school district must also show evidence that the bus type has an overall safety rating of 5 stars which can be verified through NHTSA.
 Additional questions may be directed to Donell Rosenthal at drosenthal@mt.gov or (406) 461-9316.